NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 ### Summary

-* Pathfinder Query Graphs do not contain edges, but instead contain Paths.
+* Pathfinder QueryGraph(s) do not contain edges, but instead contain Paths.
-* Pathfinder Messages contain a Query Graph, a Knowledge Graph, Auxiliary Graphs, and Results.
+* Pathfinder Messages contain a QueryGraph, a KnowledgeGraph, AuxiliaryGraph, and Results.
 * A Path can include constraints, but currently only `intermediate categories` constraints.
-* Paths are represented within Auxiliary Graphs and are expected to be linear, with no way to skip any node in the path.
+* Paths are represented within AuxiliaryGraph and are expected to be linear (A-->B-->C-->D).
+* No branching Paths, or paths that skip nodes are allowed in AuxiliaryGraph.
 * Paths have a distinct set of Nodes.
-* No branching Paths are allowed in Auxiliary Graphs.

 ## General Message Structure

 Pathfinder queries utilize the same general message structure as other query types.
-This means that a Message still has a Query Graph, a Knowledge Graph, Results, and Auxiliary Graphs.
+This means that a Message still has a Query Graph, a Knowledge Graph, Results, and AuxiliaryGraphs.

 ## Query Graph

-The Query Graph is not a traditional Query Graph, as it does not contain Edges.
+The QueryGraph is not a traditional QueryGraph, as it does not contain Edges.
 Instead, it contains Paths.

-The Query Graph still has a field for Nodes, as a traditional Query Graph would, but instead of a field for Edges, it has a field for Paths.
+The QueryGraph still has a field for Nodes, as a traditional QueryGraph would, but instead of a field for Edges, it has a field for Paths.
 This example shows a query that requests Paths connecting Crohn's Disease with Parkinson's.
 All paths returned must connect these two nodes.